-The market sector for flexible PU foam has two major sales outlets, furniture and bedding.
+The market sector for flexible PU foam has two major sales outlets, furniture, and bedding.
 Presently, these market sections are not regulated in the EU however, national regulations do exist.
-End of life foam is part of household "bulky" waste and is mostly collected through road side collection by the local waste authority.
-The comfort foam market is the largest outlet for flexible PU foam with more than 0.5 MTs.
-Compared to bedding, the market size of furniture is more than double [73].
+End-of-life foam is part of household "bulky" waste and is mostly collected through the roadside collection by the local waste authority.
+The comfort foam market is the largest outlet for flexible PU foam with more than 0.5 Mt.
+Compared to bedding, the market size of the furniture is more than double [77].

 Results of a study show that around 30 million mattresses currently reach the end of their life every year in the EU.
-This represents around 460 kilo tonnes of material, of which 160 kilo tonnes are PU foam.
-The annual estimate for end-of-life upholstered furniture is of around 1450 kilo tonnes which corresponds to 450 kilo tonnes of PU foam [74].
+This represents around 460-kilo tonnes of material, of which 160-kilo tonnes are PU foam.
+The annual estimate for end-of-life upholstered furniture is around 1450 kilo tonnes which correspond to 450-kilo tonnes of PU foam [80].

-Another research in UK highlights that from approximately 5.9 million End of Life (EoL) mattresses, weighing an estimated 148,000 tonnes, which were recovered or disposed of in the UK during 2014, only around 16% of these mattresses were recycled, 11% incinerated with energy recovery and 73% landfilled.
-Furthermore, 1.5 mattresses are recycled per year for every 100 people in the UK [75].
+Another research in the UK highlights that from approximately 5.9 million End of Life (EoL) mattresses, weighing an estimated 148,000 tonnes, which were recovered or disposed of in the UK during 2014, only around 16% of these mattresses were recycled, 11% incinerated with energy recovery and 73% landfilled.
+Furthermore, 1.5 mattresses are recycled per year for every 100 people in the UK [79].

-Furthermore, according to European Federation of Furniture Manufacturers (UEA) statistics, total annual EU28 furniture waste equates to 10.78 million tonnes, from which 80% to 90% is incinerated or sent to landfill, and ≈10% is recycled [76].
+Furthermore, according to European Federation of Furniture Manufacturers (UEA) statistics, the total annual EU27 + UK/NO/CH furniture waste equates to 10.78 million tonnes, from which 80% to 90% is incinerated or sent to landfill, and \approx 10% is recycled [80].

 Plastics are used for a variety of parts and functions in automotive vehicles.
 The biggest share of plastic used goes into the passenger cell (the interior of the vehicle), followed by the vehicle's bodywork.
-On average, plastics account for around 9-12% of a vehicle's weight, or around 150-180 kg, of which about 20% is composite material (i.e. plastic mixed with other materials).
+On average, plastics account for around 9-12% of a vehicle's weight, or around 150-180 kg, of which about 20% is a composite material (i.e., plastic mixed with other materials).

-The most common automotive plastic types are PP, PE, PU and PVC.
+The most common automotive plastic types are PP, PE, PU, and PVC.
 PU is commonly used in seat foam.
-The weight percentages of most common polymers in current and future plastic waste in End of Life Vehicles (ELVs) have been estimated as follows by JRC-IPTS:
+The weight percentages of most common polymers in current and future plastic waste in End-of-Life Vehicles (ELVs) have been estimated as follows by JRC-IPTS: